PrefectHQ/prefect/docs/tutorial/tasks.md

     All tasks must be called from within a flow.
 Tasks may not call other tasks directly.

 !!! note "When to use tasks"
-    Not all functions need be tasks.
-Use tasks when the features of tasks are useful.
+    Not all functions in a flow need be tasks.
+Use them only when their features are useful.

 Let's take our flow from before and move the request into a task: